chrisbarrett/skeletor.el/README.md

 [![Build Status](https://travis-ci.org/chrisbarrett/skeletor.el.png?branch=master)](https://travis-ci.org/chrisbarrett/skeletor.el)

+Skeletor provides project templates for Emacs.
+It also automates the mundane parts of setting up a new project like version control, licenses and tooling.

-Skeletor adds support for project templates in Emacs.
-It comes with a number of predefined templates and allows you to easily create your own.
+Skeletor comes with a number of predefined predefined templates and allows you to easily create your own.

 ![Skeletor Laughing](assets/skeletor.jpg)